guptashrey/Content-Moderation-for-Social-Media/README.md

 ## Content Moderation Application (Streamlit):
 * Refer to the [README.md](https://github.com/guptashrey/Content-Moderation-for-Social-Media/blob/st/README.md) at this link to run the streamlit based web application or access it [here](https://guptashrey-content-moderation-for-1--content-moderation-5y11hh.streamlit.app/).
 * You can find the code for the stremalit web-app [here](https://github.com/guptashrey/Content-Moderation-for-Social-Media/tree/st)

-## Conclusion
-After comparison, the deep learning has better performance in image classification.
-We believe that our content moderation solution will help create a safer and more enjoyable online environment for social media users.
-By removing violent and pornographic content, we aim to create a space where people can comfortably share and consume news without fear of being exposed to inappropriate material.